johnstantongeddes/ApTranscriptome/ApTranscriptome_TR.md

 In this technical report, which accompanies the manuscript **Thermal reactionome of a common ant species** (Stanton-Geddes et al., in press), we:

-1. describe the *de novo* assembly of the transcriptome for two ant colonies with in the *Aphaenogaster rudis-picea-fulva* species complex (<a href="http://dx.doi.org/10.1155/2012/752815">Lubertazzi, 2012</a>)
+1. describe the *de novo* assembly of the transcriptome for two ant species within the *Aphaenogaster rudis-picea-fulva* species complex (<a href="http://dx.doi.org/10.1155/2012/752815">Lubertazzi, 2012</a>)
 2. identify thermally-responsive genes
+3. evaluate differences in the expression patterns between the two species
-3. perform gene set enrichment analysis
+3. perform gene set enrichment analysis of thermally-responsive genes for the two species

 This script is completely reproducible assuming that R, `knitr` and the other required libraries (listed within the source document) are installed on a standard linux system using the following: